 Option A: Use a single file

-If you want the same maze to include mission blocks for both the free-roam testing and the task-based usability testing, you'd need to use the same design file.
-This is because you can only link one prototype per maze.
+It's only possible link one design file per maze.
+This means that, if you want the same maze to include mission blocks for both the free-roam testing and the task-based usability testing, you need to use the same design file.

-If you opt for using a single design file for your mission and your free-roam blocks, you should also ensure that all relevant frames are accessible in Maze by adding multiple flows.
+If using a single design file for your mission and your free-roam blocks, you should also ensure that all relevant frames are accessible in Maze by adding multiple flows.

-You might also need to change the starting screen before setting your path so that the free-roam block starts with the correct screen.
+You might also need to change the start screen before setting your path, so that the free-roam block starts with the correct screen.

 You should also note that adding a free-roam test alongside other mission blocks will skew the results data.

-However, report metrics and analyses are calculated at the maze level.
-Since free-roam results all count as an indirect success, this will bring metrics such as the usability score down.
+On the other hand, global report metrics and analyses are calculated at the maze level.
+Since free-roam results will overwhelmingly count either as an indirect success or as a give up (depending on the approach), this will skew down metrics such as the usability score.

 Option B: Use a separate file